 Seasonal adjustments

-- Winter: Chocolate decorations and warm desserts, less fresh fruit
+- Winter: Chocolate elements and warm desserts, reduce fresh fruit dependency

 How do you calculate the margin on a fine dining dessert? (step by step)